inducer/relate/doc/misc.rst

 Installation
 ============

-CourseFlow currently works with Python 2.7.
+RELATE currently works with Python 2.7.
 (This is because `dulwich
 <https://www.samba.org/~jelmer/dulwich/>`_, a dependency, does not yet support
 Python 3.)